shivakumardhandapani/RSN/Project/Readme.md

 - Demonstrated significantly reduced trajectory drift with loop closure enabled
 - Achieved smoother, more accurate maps with IEKF + SC compared to baseline LIO-SAM
 - Enhanced localization with GPS fusion, minimizing RMSE and improving real-time reliability
-- Visualized system performance in urban environments and outdoor scenes (see figures on p.
-4–6 of report)
+- Visualized system performance in urban environments and outdoor scenes (see figures on report)

 ## 📎 Figures and Visualizations